Information on confirmed cases of highly pathogenic avian influenza (H5N1) in Canada can be found on the CFIA website.

 Primary Control Zones

-Maps and geographical boundaries for Primary Control Zones (PCZs) are available on the CFIA website.
+Maps for Primary Control Zones (PCZs) are available on the CFIA website.

 Permits